 Avoid information about your faith, age, race, or other personal details that could leave you open to bias.
 Hiring managers may not consciously discriminate, but most people have certain biases that may cause them to prejudge candidates based on those details.

-Do Limit Your Resume to One Page
+Do Limit Your Resume to One or Two Pages

 Don’t Overload the Resume with Details